user-cube/devops-cheatsheet/docs/docker/docker-containers-with-ssl.md

 last_modified_date: 2024-01-13
 ---

-# Run containers with SSL
+# Run containers with SSL on development environmets

 Secure Sockets Layer (SSL) is a standard security technology for establishing an encrypted link between a server and a client.
 In the context of Docker, SSL can be used to secure the communication between Docker containers and clients that connect to them.